Chiropractic Treatment of Calcific Tendonitis

 - The symptoms may resolve in a few weeks for some people or a few years for others

-How can calcific tendonitis be treatment?
+How can calcific tendonitis be treated?

 - There is good evidence for extra corporeal shock wave therapy to be an effective treatment for calcific tendonitis.
 Although the mechanism of action is unclear, it is thought the high energy sound waves break-up calcific deposits, allowing your body to remove the deposits.